amyxzhang/wikum/coding_setup.md

 ```

-Wikitools is a python2 dependency that has a python3 branch.
+Wikitools is a Python 2 dependency that has a Python 3 branch.
 Install that separately:
 ```sh

 $ pip install git+https://github.com/alexz-enwp/wikitools.git@py3